Skip to content

 15 Views

-From an LGD perspective, the main drivers are downtime (i.e. how long the asset sits idle after a default) and shortfall (i.e. the decrease in the new lease after a default since usually periods of default coincides with pressure on asset prices and lease rates), but not the value on the plane.
+Airplanes are ships of the sky from an LGD perspective, but not from a PD perspective.
+Railcars are also ships of the land by the same token From a PD perspective, they are generally separate.
+The maritime companies and airlines have very different obligor dynamics From an LGD perspective, the main drivers are downtime (i.e. how long the asset sits idle after a default) and shortfall (i.e. the decrease in the new lease after a default since usually periods of default coincides with pressure on asset prices and lease rates), but not the value on the plane.
 It is seldom that you’d actually lose the asset in any meaningful way, so that does not affect the LGD.
 There are international treaties that lessors would seek the jurisdiction of the lessee be a part of, before sending an expensive plane over with a long lifetime left on the asset.
-The other jurisdictions get the older planes where the lessor does not care all that much, whether they get it back or not
+The other jurisdictions get the older planes where the lessor does not care all that much, whether they get it back or not To be clear, you’d parameterize the LGD model differently for different assets as the downtime and shortfall dynamics are different.
+But the model structure is the same.
+So, it becomes a bit of an optical choice on whether you call that a single model or not

 • Credit risk rating models for FIs - use of structural models